What Causes Myopia?

 Genetics:

-Myopia often runs in families, indicating a strong genetic component.
+Nearsightedness often runs in families, indicating a strong genetic component.
 If one or both of your parents are nearsighted, you have a higher chance of developing myopia as well.

 Age:

-Myopia typically first appears in childhood, often emerging between the ages of 6 and 14 as the eyes are growing and developing.
+Nearsightedness typically first appears in childhood, often emerging between the ages of 6 and 14 as the eyes are growing and developing.
 The condition can continue to worsen throughout the teenage years.

 Near Work: